6 ways B2B manufacturers can improve customer-centricity and boost revenue generation

 Having the necessary options—like seamless payments for example—that lessen the friction of the buying journey also helps push customers towards conversion.

-Differentiate between the buying behavior distributors (or partners) and customers
+5. Differentiate between distributors (or partners) and customers

 - Partners and distributors are an extension of your sales organization.
 At the same time, they also represent your customers.

 Your portal needs to be smart enough to identify the right audience and serve up the relevant information they need to either buy (in small or large quantities) or configure a winning quote to seal the deal.

 An e-commerce platform with integrated CRM and CPQ is powerful enough to serve both customers' and resellers' needs.

 6. Expand the reach of your digital commerce presence via digital marketing

 - Your customers are now consuming more content before they decide to buy.
 And the good news?
 Your B2B manufacturing firm is full of useful content that can help drive revenue.